ArthurSonzogni/chromiumos-platform2/power_manager/docs/suspend_resume.md

 resulting in a system that can't be used until it's recharged, powerd shuts down the system.
 Otherwise, it re-suspends immediately.

-## Dark Resume to Hibernate

-On some systems, instead of shutting down after a certain amount of time as described above, the system may opt to suspend to disk instead (AKA [hibernate]).
-Hibernate represents a compromise between staying in suspend and shutting down.
-User state is perfectly preserved, much like a regular suspend, and power usage is identical to shutdown.
-The cost of this power savings is additional latency at resume, expected to be similar in latency to a fresh boot.

 ## Enable console during suspend

 Enabling console messages during suspend can help in debugging kernel panics